 - Don't walk alone after dark if at all possible.
-Walk with friends or call Campus Security for an escort.
+Walk with friends or call Student Safety for an escort.

 - Don't give away your social security number or other personal information to unknown sources.
 Don't be a victim of identity theft.

 - Don't engage in high-risk drinking.
 When your judgment is compromised or impaired, you could get hurt or hurt others.
 Most sexual assaults occur when one or both people are under the influence, as do drinking and driving accidents.

 - Don't accept drinks from strangers.
 The number of date rape drugs being slipped into drinks makes it important to know exactly where your drink came from.

 - Don't leave your room unlocked.
 If you're in there and sleeping, someone has easy access to you and your belongings.
 If you're not there, you're belongings and your roommates belongings are fair game.

 - Keep an eye on textbooks, computers, iPods, stereos, cell phones, and wallets.